Cocolabs-SAS/cocorico/doc/installation.md

 For a quick installation based on Docker see [Docker installation](https://github.com/Cocolabs-SAS/cocorico-docker)

-For a manual installation on Windows see [Windows installation](doc/installation-windows.md)
+For a manual installation on Windows see [Windows installation](installation-windows.md)

 For a manual installation on Linux see below

-# Installation

 ## Requirements